Last Updated on

 I find that these Bites are so satisfying as a snack or a dessert, and I adore having them in my fridge for busy days.
 I adapted Carol’s original recipe just slightly, offering tahini for almond butter and allowing for maple syrup instead of honey to give a vegan option.

 You might note that these cookies have a lot of ground flax in them.
-I’m pointing that out as a caution in case you aren’t used to eating flax or you plan to serve these to kids or friends.
+I’m pointing that out as a caution in case you aren’t used to eating flax.
 We don’t want to give anyone a stomachache!
+That said, flax is generally a very healthy addition to one’s diet.
+Flax adds fiber and has even been purported to help balance hormones by helping to reduce excess estrogen in the body.

 You’ll see from the recipe that these cookies don’t even need to be baked; you just mix up the ingredients and chill them a bit to keep them together.